Fentanyl Addiction Treatment

 We know that different individuals may need different levels of addiction treatment.
 That’s why we offer 3 different levels of outpatient treatment.

-Individuals look to recover from an addiction to fentanyl can choose from our:
+Individuals looking to recover from an addiction to fentanyl can choose from our:

 Partial hospitalization program (PHP)